muhammed-amin96/simple_shopping_app/README.md

     - Users can add items to the cart by tapping the "Add to Cart" button.
     - A `SnackBar` notification confirms the action.
+5. **User Sign-Up Page**

+    - A form that allows users to create an account by entering their full name, email, password, and confirm password.
+    - Validation checks for each field to ensure proper input:
+        - Full name must start with a capital letter.
+        - Email must contain an `@` symbol.
+        - Password must be at least 6 characters long.
+        - Confirm password must match the entered password.
+    - Password visibility toggle for both password and confirm password fields.
+    - Displays a success dialog upon successful form submission, with navigation to the home page.

 ## Code Overview